-- Depress inflation pedal to position 2 and hold about 1 second to begin air flow through tire valve, then depress pedal to position 3 and hold briefly - less than 1 full second.
-The blast of air from the jets will expand tire and seal the beads. - 3.
-Release the inflation pedal and allow it to return to position 1.
+- Depress the bead seal pedal and hold for about 2 seconds.
+The blast of air from the jets will expand the tire and seal the beads to the rim. - 3.
+Release the bead seal pedal.
 Verify that both beads are completely sealed to the wheel.
 Repeat these steps if beads have not sealed.
-It may be necessary to wait a few seconds for the air storage tank to recover before attempting again. - T. If tire and wheel are properly lubricated and operator cannot achieve bead seal after 3 or 4 attempts, the valve core may be removed from the valve stem to allow more air flow into the tire to assist with bead seal.
+It may be necessary to wait a few seconds for the air storage tank to recover before attempting again.

+T. If tire and wheel are properly lubricated and operator cannot achieve bead seal after 3 or 4 attempts, the valve core may be removed from the valve stem to allow more air flow into the tire to assist with bead seal.
 After bead seal is achieved, remove the chuck and reinstall the valve core.